-This year has been one in which my condition has remained stable, with some improvements, but it has been one in which my confidence has grown considerably.
+This year has been one in which my medical condition has remained stable, with minor improvements, but it has been one in which my confidence has grown.

 January 3rd marked the first full day of the fourth year of My Serrapeptase Adventure.

 April: On April 17th, as part of my research, I visited my optometrist.
-My intention was to discuss the technicalities of the test procedures, used by optometrists in the UK.
+I intended to discuss the technicalities of the test procedures used by optometrists in the UK.

 As I have said before, it is often difficult to convert the scores given by visual acuity tests, into useful information for daily life.
-When one tries to apply this information to daily life, it becomes very difficult to find agreement, even amongst professionals, about the best way to do this.
+When one tries to apply this information to everyday life, it becomes challenging to find agreement, even amongst professionals, about the best way to do this.

-After some detailed, and very useful, discussion our conversation turned to my own condition and I was offered an unexpected eye test.
+After some detailed, and useful, discussion our conversation turned to my own condition, and I was offered an unexpected eye test.
 My improving eyesight is one of the most remarkable hallmarks of My Serrapeptase Adventure.

 For the first time, I am delighted that the optometrist suggested that the improvement in my visual perception is worthy of further research.

 May: On May 6th, I received a reply, from The Institute of Optometry to some of my questions.
 The Institute is not able to offer specific advice about my condition or to comment upon the details of my adventure.
 Thankfully, the information I have received includes a detailed explanation of two widely used measures of distance visual acuity: The Snellen Chart and notation, most used in the UK and The LogMar Chart and notation, most used in North America.

 The advantage of The LogMar rather than the traditional Snellen notation is that LogMar allows analysis of visual acuity scores more effectively and comparisons of results more precisely.